iBDFrankfurt/APProVe/README.md

 ## Configuration
 APProVe is configured through environment variables.
-Below is a filled out example
+Below is an example how it could look.
 ```bash
 #---------------------------------------------------------------------------------------------------------
 # ==== External Images ====